kaurmahik22/movie-recommender-system/README.md

 # Movie Recommender 🎬

+## Demo
+Here is a demo of the project: [Movie Recommender System Demo](https://drive.google.com/file/d/197zO0z-mUt50IhaOWhSMHDgx47RZvU2i/view?usp=sharing)

 ## Overview
-This project implements a Movie Recommender System that suggests similar movies based on their descriptions.
+This project implements a Movie Recommender System that suggests similar movies based on user's perfered movie's description.
 Built using the TMDB API for movie data, it leverages powerful Natural Language Processing (NLP) techniques to provide accurate recommendations.

 ## Dataset
 The movie dataset is sourced using the [TMDB API](https://www.themoviedb.org/?language=en-US)